jverzani/CalculusWithJulia.jl/markdown/precalc/logical_expressions.md

 ````
 CalculusWithJulia.WeaveSupport.Radioq(AbstractString["Yes, it is always tru
-e.", L"It is never true, as $1/a$ is negative and $1/b$ is positive", "It c
+e.", "It can sometimes be true, though not always.", L"It is never true, as
-an sometimes be true, though not always."], 2, "", nothing, [1, 2, 3], Abst
+ $1/a$ is negative and $1/b$ is positive"], 3, "", nothing, [1, 2, 3], Abst
-ractString["Yes, it is always true.", L"It is never true, as $1/a$ is negat
+ractString["Yes, it is always true.", "It can sometimes be true, though not
-ive and $1/b$ is positive", "It can sometimes be true, though not always."]
+ always.", L"It is never true, as $1/a$ is negative and $1/b$ is positive"]
 , "", false)
 ````